Scala framework for Object Storage

 }

-To run the compliance tests for this module, you have to go through the following steps.
+To run the compliance tests for this module, follow these steps.

 sbt test